top of page

 Sofia: Bring with you a reusable bottle.

-Scott: Now if I’ve seen some water in different kinds of vessels that maybe you wouldn’t normally associate.
-I’m thinking specifically aluminum cans and also boxed water, or like paper cartons.
+Scott: Now, if I’ve seen some water in different kinds of vessels that maybe you wouldn’t normally associate.
+I’m thinking of aluminium cans and boxed water or paper cartons.
 Are those better alternatives?

-Sofia: Yes, especially if you can dispose of it easily.
-The boxed water, I don’t know enough about it… it’s more of a question mark.
+Sofia: Yes, especially if you can dispose of it quickly.
+I don’t know enough about the boxed water… it’s more of a question mark.

 Sofia: Stick to one, preferably.
-Find your favorites.
+Find your favourites.

 Scott: Only one!?
 They do different things!

-Sofia: If you can just have something that is stainless steel is probably the easiest thing to clean…
+Sofia: If you can have something, stainless steel is probably the easiest to clean…

 Scott: OK.